+Men- now more than ever it’s crucial to prioritize your health.
+And while maintaining a balanced diet and regularly exercising are important, being physically healthy is only part of the battle.
 When we talk about the health of an individual, we aren’t just talking about the absence of illness, but a state of mental, physical, and social well-being.
-Mental health is such a vital component of overall wellness, but is often overlooked as a negligible determinant of our health.
-More than 42 million Americans experience a mental illness each year, and we are focusing on one group in particular this month.
-June is Men’s Health Month, and we are exploring the critical mental health needs of men, as part of their overall health and wellness.
+Mental health is a core component of overall wellness, yet is routinely overlooked in favor of physical health.
+It’s past time to explore the critical mental health needs of men as part of their general well-being.

-About 6 of every 10 men experience at least one trauma in their lives: Men are more likely to experience trauma related to accidents, physical assault, combat, disaster, or to witness death or injury.
-PTSD can develop weeks, months, and sometimes even years after an experienced trauma, and can cause a person to relive the traumatic event, avoid places or situations that serve as a reminder of it, feeling on alert or keyed up for danger, experience nightmares or flashbacks, and a number of other troubling symptoms that can interfere with their everyday life.
+About 6 out of every 10 men experience at least one trauma in their lives.
+PTSD can develop weeks, months, or even years after an experienced trauma, and can cause a person to relive the traumatic event, experience nightmares or flashbacks, and a number of other troubling symptoms that interfere with their everyday life.

-Forty-nine percent of men feel more depressed than they admit to the people in their life: A Today Show commissioned survey of more than 1,000 men revealed the truth that many assume.
-Men are much less likely to voice struggles with mental illness, and even thoughts of suicide.
+49% of men feel more depressed than they admit to the people in their life.
+A survey of more than 1,000 men commissioned by the Today Show revealed the truth that many assume- men are much less likely to voice struggles with mental illness, and even thoughts of suicide.

-Making the decision to start a conversation with a friend or loved one about mental health takes courage and strength.
-It’s likely that someone you know is experiencing feelings of depression or anxiety, and you have the power to make a difference in their lives.
-Take action for Men’s Health Month by looking out for those that you love.
+Take action today by using a free online screening to check in on the mental health of yourself or a loved one.
+It’s likely that someone you know is experiencing feelings of depression or anxiety, and you have the power to make a difference in their life.
+Discussing mental health takes courage- tap into your inner strength by looking out for yourself and the people you care about.